pytorch/pytorch/docs/source/sparse.rst

 Some data such as Graph embeddings might be better viewed as sparse collections of vectors instead of scalars and thus we provide dense dimensions.
 Please see the documentation for each storage format for details.

+Further, when talking about storing only non-zero elements of a sparse array, the usage of adjective "non-zero" is not strict: one is allowed to store also zeros in the sparse array data structure.
+Hence, in the following, we use "specified elements" for those array elements that are actually stored.

 Fundamentally, operations on Tensor with sparse storage formats behave the same as operations on Tensor with strided (or other) storage formats.
 The particularities of